RSS

 Overpriced:

 Every seller wants to maximize the amount they receive.
-They may have an inflated home value because they got opinions from uninformed advisors and friends, have an over-financed house, or have renovated their home to a standard inconsistent with their neighbours.
+They may have an inflated home value because they got opinions from uninformed advisors and friends, have an over-financed house, or have renovated their home to a standard inconsistent with.

 Somewhat Overpriced:

-35% of homes on the market are overpriced, and they sit on the market longer than they should.
+35% of homes on the market are overpriced and sit longer than they should.
 There are two main reasons for this:

-• the seller and their Realtor are not intuned to the current market,
+• The seller and their Realtor are not in tune with the current market,

 Priced Correctly at Market Value:

 Some sellers understand that real estate is part of the supply-and-demand system.
-They have realistically priced their homes based on a thorough analysis of other homes on the market prepared by a competent and knowledgeable Realtor.
-These competitively priced homes sell within a reasonable time and are very close to the asking price.
+They have priced their homes realistically based on a thorough analysis of comparable properties on the market prepared by a competent, knowledgeable Realtor.
+These competitively priced homes sell quickly and are very close to the asking price.

 Priced Below the Fair Market Value: